akullpp/awesome-java/README.md

 *Tools which support continuously building, testing and releasing applications.*

-* [Bamboo](https://www.atlassian.com/software/bamboo) - Atlassian's solution with good integration of their other products.
+* [Bamboo ![c]](https://www.atlassian.com/software/bamboo) - Atlassian's solution with good integration of their other products.
 You can either apply for an open-source license or buy it.
 * [Concourse](https://concourse.ci/) - Provides dockerized pipeline with configuration that can be saved in version control.
 * [fabric8](http://fabric8.io/) - Integration platform for containers.
 * [Go](https://www.thoughtworks.com/go/) - ThoughtWork's open-source solution.